takuya-motoshima/nodejs-shared/README.md

 {string} Temporary directory path.

 ### `File.getTmpPath()`
-Returns the path to the new temporary file.
+Get temporary file path.
-No file is created.
+If the `TMPDIR` environment variable is present, the directory set in the `TMPDIR` environment variable is used as the tmp directory.

 ```js
 const {File} = require('nodejs-shared');